 - Allow clients and writers to interact directly

-- Might offer some kind of payment guarantee or protection along with a means of tracking hours, although arrangements might be made on a fixed-price basis
+- Might offer some kind of payment guarantee or protection along with a means of tracking hours; arrangements might be made on a fixed-price basis

 - Clearly lists contact and support information

-- Does not work based on templates, instead allowing clients to specify the tone and requirements for the content
+- Does not work based on templates and instead allows clients to specify the tone and requirements for the content

 Like content mills, legitimate sites might ask that you submit sample work.
 Unlike content mills, however, the sites often allow you to submit previously published works or portfolio samples.
 If they do want you to submit a test piece to make sure you can meet their specifications and processes, they will pay you for it.

 A good example here is UpWork.
-Although this site allows freelancers from many industries to connect with employers, it’s a popular way for writers to find on-demand work.
+You still can find bad content requests there because of the way people and companies can post independently.
+Due diligence in client screening thus is a must.
+But the site allows freelancers from many industries to connect with employers.
+It’s a popular platform for writers to find on-demand work.

 Of course, some sites don’t fit neatly into these main categories.
 For example, Constant Content does a fantastic job of allowing writers to post whatever content they like, whenever they have time.
-Buyers can browse the writer’s catalog and buy whatever articles catches their eye.
-Writers have full control of pricing, and each piece goes through an editorial screening by Constant Content staff to ensure quality to clients.
-BUT it can be difficult to get a response from the editorial staff, and the cut the company takes is a hefty one at 35 percent of the article price (e.g., if you price your piece at $100, you actually only get $65).
+Buyers can browse the writer’s catalog and buy whatever articles catch their eye.
+Writers have full control of pricing.
+Each piece also goes through an editorial screening by Constant Content staff to ensure quality to clients.
+BUT it can be difficult to get a response from the editorial staff.
+The cut the company takes is a hefty one at 35 percent of the article price (e.g., if you price your piece at $100, you actually only get $65).

 There also are sites like Verblio.
 This site allows writers to pick whatever projects look good when they want.
 Writers also are paid for their test work.
 BUT the site forces writers to work their way up the pay scale.
 Even if you have years of experience, you have to start out on the lowest tier.
 And while compensation gets better, those initial tiers are below the minimum wage in many states.